johnston9/la-donut/README.md

   - #### Frequent User Goals

-1. As a Frequent User, I want to view or update my profile.
-2. As a Frequent User, I want to view my order history and payment details.
+1. As a Frequent User, I want to view my order history and payment details.
-3. As a Frequent User, I want to easily recover my password if I forget it.
+2. As a Frequent User, I want to easily recover my password if I forget it.
-4. As a Frequent User, I want to view the latest recipe and all recipes.
+3. As a Frequent User, I want to view the latest recipe and all recipes.
-5. As a Frequent User, I want to view and add comments and questions.
+4. As a Frequent User, I want to view and add comments and questions.

   - #### Owner/Admin User Goals